urbanetter/webcomponent-talk/web-components.md

 ---

-# But... how do I style the segment?
+# How do I style the segment?

 Shadow DOM is in general not stylable from outside.
 There are some non-standardized ways to "cross" into shadow DOM: